CriusNyx/OOTAutoTracker/README.md

 # Usage

-Open the OOT auto tracker, and then open retroarch.
+Open the OOT auto tracker, and then open retroarch.<br />
-Start OOT, and either
+Start OOT, and either<br />
-	-Create a new file
+	-Create a new file<br />
-	-Load an existing file, and save once.
+	-Load an existing file, and save once.<br />
-In the auto tracker command line, enter the command autotrack The software will begin auto tracking the oot save.
+In the auto tracker command line, enter the command autotrack<br />
+The software will begin auto tracking the oot save.<br />

 *If retroarch is installed in a non standard directory, use the command setdir [directory] to set the auto tracker to the new directory*